St Joseph's School - A Catholic Voluntary Academy

 • We follow the 3 P’s for our Phonics lessons – Pace, Praise and Participation – ensuring that we help to build the confidence of all of our readers with pacey lessons that ensure the children are participating throughout.

-• Children will be taught new sounds based on their most recent assessment and will move through the set 1, 2 and 3 sounds speedily to give them the best chance of passing the Phonics Screening check in Year 1.
+• Children will be taught new sounds based on their most recent assessment and will move through the set 1, 2 and 3 sounds in line with the programme to ensure that their phonic knowledge matches their reading level.

 • Children will have the opportunity to read in every Read, Write Inc lesson – this could be speed sounds, green words, red words or their Read, Write Inc book.